- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 - You have to participate very actively in giving your viewpoints and ideas.
 Finalize the architect’s fees and payment stages of the same.

-- In advance, the interiors should also be planned for placements, cost and appearance.
+- In advance, the interiors should also be planned for placements, cost, and appearance.
 The more you prepare, the better it is because there shall be no breaking, rebuilding and additional costs and time overruns.

 MEETING with the Architect after the House Plans are finalized:

 - At this stage, the Architect can release house construction Boq’s based on item work.
-These need to be issued to various shortlisted building contractors get various proposals from different contractors.
+These need to be issued to various shortlisted building contractors who get various proposals from different contractors.
 This will help you to get the best proposal.